Focus04/samp-status/README.md

 - `/setguildserver` Sets a per guild SA:MP server to receive updates on.
 - `/setinterval` Sets a channel for status messages to be sent in.
 - `/status` Tells you live information about your favourite SA-MP community!
+- `/stats` Tells you how many players are online across all servers.
+- `/botinfo` Checks how many servers the bot is in.
 ## Reviews
 > Great bot, been using this bot for the multiple servers I’ve had upon the years and so have others, extremely helpful 10/10.
 ## Official Invite Link